reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 </DiagramGroup>

-React will keep the state around for as long as you render the same component at the same position.
+React will keep the state around for as long as you render the same component at the same position in the tree.
 To see this, increment both counters, then remove the second component by unchecking "Render the second counter" checkbox, and then add it back by ticking it again:

 <Sandpack>